govau/content-guide/_accessibility-inclusivity/pdf-accessibility.md

 HTML should be the default format for all government information.

 If there is a strong user need to provide a PDF (for example for printing) the document must still be accessible.

-You should still make sure the content is available in another format such as HTML.
+You should still make sure the PDF content is available in another format such as HTML.

 ### PDFs are not accessible on mobile devices